NEWS/UPDATES (AS OF 02-MARCH-2021)

 We take seriously the goal of reaching all relevant communities.
 To support this goal, ComputEL-4 aims to alternate between co-location with computational linguistics conferences and with language documentation conferences.

-The revised submission deadline for ComputEL-4 is September 30, 2020, with notifications of acceptance being sent out by November 15, 2020.
-Camera-ready versions for publication will be due on January 25, 2021.
+The revised submission deadline for ComputEL-4 is 14 October 2020 (11:59PM UTC-11, time zone of American Samoa), with notifications of acceptance being sent out by the week starting 23 November 2020.
+Camera-ready versions for publication will be due on 25 January 2021.
 Please see the call for papers for more information.

 The first ComputEL workshop was co-located with the main conference of the Association for Computational Linguistics in Baltimore in 2014.
 The proceedings of ComputEL-1 were published online by ACL and are available at: https://www.aclweb.org/anthology/W14-2200.pdf